karmaniverous/rrstack/README.md

 ## JSON Schema

-A JSON Schema for the serialized RRStackJson shape is generated from the Zod source of truth and published with the package.
+A JSON Schema for the serialized RRStack options (constructor input) is generated from the Zod source of truth and published with the package.

 - Browse the schema file in this repo:
-  - assets/rrstackjson.schema.json
+  - assets/rrstackconfig.schema.json
 - Import it at runtime:
-  - export constant: RRSTACK_JSON_SCHEMA (from '@karmaniverous/rrstack')
+  - export constant: RRSTACK_CONFIG_SCHEMA (from '@karmaniverous/rrstack')

 Generation details: